 The second best plants for an apartment are simple herbs.

 So if you’re thinking about growing plants, why not choose herbs to use in your kitchen?
 Not only are they practical, but you’ll also feel proud of the meals you’ve made since you’re responsible for the extra flavor.
-While many people grow herbs in their outdoor garden, many of them can also be grown indoors very easily.
+While many people grow herbs in their outdoor gardens, many of them can also be grown indoors very easily.
 Some popular indoor herbs people often grow in Denver include:

 Succulents are great plants for anyone not really wanting to go to the trouble of gardening.
 They’re colorful and pretty, but they’re also nearly impossible to kill.
 There are a ton of varieties, so just go to a plant store and choose one that looks nice.
 They tend to be on the smaller side which makes it easy to place anywhere in your Denver home and need very little water to thrive.